Update: Since writing this article, RateSetter has changed its name to Plenti. If you see any reference to RateSetter, that’s why.

 And the platform provider ‘clips the ticket’ on the way through and takes a fee out for matching the loans and doing credit checks on the borrowers.
 So each party benefits as a result of this more efficient technology.

-Why did we choose peer-to-peer lending?
+Why did we choose to invest in peer-to-peer lending?

 After selling a property recently, we had a lump sum of cash that was destined for dividend-paying shares.

 Although, we needed some of the money to live on and I was a bit wussy about throwing it into the sharemarket all at once.

 We could have plonked it in our offset account and drip fed it into the sharemarket, but I thought I could optimise it a bit further.
 By using peer-to-peer lending we could earn a much higher rate than we would if the cash just sat in our offset account.

 We could also use the monthly payments to live on, invest regularly in LICs and give us more flexibility over when we offload our other properties.
 Out of the growing number of these online platforms, I decided to go with Plenti.

 For a start, they are one of the biggest peer-to-peer lending platforms in the world.
 They started in the UK in 2009 (as RateSetter) and opened up for business in Australia in 2014, later changing their name to Plenti.

 Importantly, over that time-frame, not one lender has ever lost money.